Raptyyy/rapty_ac_vr_guide/README.md

 ### Lightning FX
 "**Cars casting lights**" set this to a lower amount for better performance in dense lobbies, lights are expensive performance wise.
-"**Enable lightning in reflections**" disable for a performance boost
+"**Disable mirroring in first person view**" helps with performance a bit "**Enable lightning in reflections**" disable for a performance boost

 ### Neck FX